-Once the Scrum Master recognizes this issue, he needs to understand the root cause of why the real problem is not reported by the team member.
-Based on my own experience, a short discussion with this member will reveal that he was not confident enough to stand in front the rest of the team and ask their help.
-This often results in the team member trying to provide a fast fix to the problem.
+Once the Scrum Master recognizes this issue, he needs to understand the root cause of why the team member does not report the real problem.
+Based on my own experience, a short discussion with this member will reveal that he was not confident enough to stand in front of the rest of the team and ask for their help.
+This often results in the team member trying to fix the problem quickly.
 This takes time.
-This can have an impact on other team members and result in them losing trust in the team member or the group or Agile process.
+This can impact other team members and result in them losing trust in the team member of the group or Agile process.

-Another classic example relates to time estimations that the team needs to provide for tasks during the planning meeting.
-A clear warning the SM must look for is once team members say that they cannot provide estimations because they do not have enough information about the task.
-This may be ok in some situations, but based on my own experience the root cause is that the team members do not have the courage to admit that he just doesn't have what it takes to complete what the PO asking for (Or they don’t understand the requirement and what is expected from them…).
+Another classic example relates to time estimations that the team needs to provide during the planning meeting.
+A clear warning the SM must look for is once team members say they cannot offer estimates because they do not have enough information about the task.
+This may be ok in some situations, but based on my own experience, the root cause is that the team members do not dare to admit that he doesn't have what it takes to complete what the PO is asking for (Or they don’t understand the requirement and what is expected from them…).

-Once this occurs, it is the Scrum Master's task to explain to the team it's ok to make mistakes.
+Once this occurs, the Scrum Master's task is to explain to the team it's ok to make mistakes.
 It will assist them to improve their next planning meeting.
 Within the Agile framework, there is room for this.
-Therefore, team members should not be afraid to request assistance from their team members or that they need more information that will help them to handle the task.
+Therefore, team members should not be afraid to request assistance from their team members or that they need more information to help them handle the task.

 The Scrum Master should consistently remind the team that it takes courage to take an educated guess (Every estimation is a guess unless you have a crystal ball that can show the future).
 The unknowing on how to finish the task does not say that you cannot start working on it and deal with future problems once they occur.